lalithbv/Visualising-Infectious-Disease-Surveillance-Data/README.md

 ## Phylogenetic Tree

-I constructed a Phylogenetic tree using Nucleotide sequences to visualize the evolution of the virus to be in the order of A(H1N1), B, C and A(H3N2) (Ludmir & Enquist, 2009).
+I constructed a Phylogenetic tree using Nucleotide sequences to visualize the evolution of the virus (Ludmir & Enquist, 2009), as below:

 ![PhylogeneticTree](./Resources/influenza_tree.png)